8base/old-documentation/8base-console/platform-tools/data-viewer.md

 ![Adding a new record in the Data Viewer](../../.gitbook/assets/data-viewer-add.png)

 ### Filtering Records
-When using the Data Viewer, filters can be applied to narrow down the list of record desiplayed.
+When using the Data Viewer, filters can be applied to narrow down the list of records displayed.
 Multiple filters can be added and used together.
 Please note, the Data Viewer's filtering UI does not support filtering based on related tables.

 Use the API Explorer for advanced table filtering.

 ![Filtering records in the Data Viewer](../../.gitbook/assets/data-viewer-filtering.png)

 ### Sorting Records
 Data records can be sorted by using one or more sortable attributes.
 Sort attributes are ranked in the order in which they were created.
-Additionally, the filters can be applied to narrow down the list of records desiplayed.
-Multiple filters can be added and used together.
 Please note, the Data Viewer's sorting UI does not support sorting based on related table values.

 Use API Explorer for advanced table sorting.